The acute health service’s policies make it clear that:

 More information

-- End of life care at Ballarat health services
+- Palliative care at Ballarat health services

 - End of life essentials – education for acute hospitals